-- Establish a voluntary secure food supply (SFS) program with ongoing outreach to the state's swine, cattle, and poultry producers by August 31, 2022.
-If funding is available, determine if an additional FTE will be essential to manage the program. - Continue to develop the Red, White, and Blue Strike Teams and incident management teams by keeping the teams fully staffed and engaged in training opportunities, role-specific continuing education, and annual exercises. - Revise and develop disease response plans, annexes, and attachments for foreign or emerging animal diseases, with a goal of one plan review each year. - Create a searchable database of after action documents that include protocols developed and relevant quantitative data, by August 31, 2021. - Develop a section on the TAHC website that provides education on One Health issues (the animal-human-environment connection) including linkages to particular cross-sector liaisons by May 30, 2021.
+- Continue to implement and promote the voluntary secure food supply (SFS) program with ongoing outreach to the state's livestock and poultry producers by December 15, 2023. - Ensure funding is available to support essential programmatic staff to manage the program. - Continue to develop strike and incident management teams by keeping the teams fully staffed and engaged in training opportunities, role-specific continuing education, and annual exercises. - Revise and develop disease response plans, annexes, and attachments for high consequence animal diseases, as detailed in the recurring master schedule held by the Emergency Management Department. - Develop a section on the TAHC website that provides education on the current disease status of the state by December 31, 2024.